-Like most insects, fleas go through four stages in life.
+Like most insects, they go through four stages in life.
 They begin as an egg, where they are white in colour and approximately 0.05 centimetres in size.
-An adult flea lays its egg on the hairs of its host, which causes the growing of flea populations that will eventually lead to a flea infestation.
+Adult lays its egg on the hairs of its host, which leads to growth in population and eventually a Flea infestation.
 It takes at least 2 to 7 days for an egg to hatch.

-The next stage is larvae.
-In this period, they will begin to form hair on their bodies.
-They will eat organic matters and the blood found in adult flea feces.
-The flea larvae stage will last at least 2 weeks.
-After the larvae forms a cocoon, the flea will develop into a pupa.
-This process can take 1 to 2 weeks, depending on the conditions of the environment.
+The larvae begin to form hairs on their bodies and feed on blood and flea faeces also called “flea dirt”.
+The larvae stage will last at least 2 weeks and the larvae forms a cocoon the pupa.
+The stage process can about a week or 2 weeks, depending on the environment.
 Finally, it will reach the adult stage where they can live for at least 1 year.

 Meanwhile, ticks have oval-shaped bodies.
 They have four pairs of legs, and have no antenna.
-A fully developed tick can measure up to 3 centimetres.
+An adult tick measures up to 3 centimetres.
 However, most species are 1.5 centimetres in size.

 They do not have the same ability as other insects as they cannot fly nor jump.
 Nevertheless, they can climb on grasses and wait in a position called “questing”.
 Once a host passes, they will simply climb aboard.

-When fleas and ticks find new homes, it is possible for you to see them on areas where your pets are usually around.
+When they find new homes, it is possible to spot them on areas where your pets are usually around.
 For example, their kennels or the bedding where they sleep.

-These pests will also bite humans.
-A flea bite is much itchier compared to a mosquito’s bite and will develop rashes or hives if your skin is extra sensitive.
-Tick bites are not that itchy so it can be harder to detect them, but it will still leave red bumps on your skin.
+A flea bite is much itchier compared to a mosquito bite.
+You will develop rashes or hives if your skin is extra sensitive.
+Tick bites are not that itchy and harder to detect, they will only leave red spots and bumps on your skin.

 We would love to hear from you!